Complex Reasons Spur Women to Change STEM Majors, New Georgetown Study Finds

 The triple threat of low grades, gender composition of a major and gender stereotypes are what compel undergraduate women to switch from a STEM (science, technology, engineering, and math) major to another field, according to a new Georgetown study.

 Two Georgetown professors and a consultant found that women are not deterred by any of these threats individually – it takes all three to effect the change.

-Recently published in a National Bureau of Economic Research working paper titled Choice of Majors: Are Women Really Different from Men? the study provides a more complex view than previously research suggesting women are more likely than men to be deterred by poor grades or the lack of female STEM faculty to provide mentorship.
+Recently published in a National Bureau of Economic Research working paper titled Choice of Majors: Are Women Really Different from Men? (new window) the study provides a more complex view than previously research suggesting women are more likely than men to be deterred by poor grades or the lack of female STEM faculty to provide mentorship.

 The study also found little support for the idea that worse high school preparation could account for fewer female STEM majors.